 In order to boost the effectiveness of the UNFCCC, the Kyoto Protocol was adopted in December 1997.
 It commits industrialized countries, and countries in transition to a market economy, to achieve quantified emissions reduction targets for a basket of six GHGs.
 The Kyoto Protocol entered into force on 16 February 2005 and has 192 parties.
 Its first commitment period took place from 2008 to 2012.
 The 2012 Doha Amendment established the second commitment period from 2013 to 2020.
 It will enter into force after reaching 144 ratifications.
-As of March 2018, 111 parties had ratified the Doha Amendment.
+As of 29 August 2018, 115 parties had ratified the Doha Amendment.

 In December 2015, parties adopted the Paris Agreement.
 Under the terms of the Agreement, all countries will submit NDCs, and aggregate progress on mitigation, adaptation, and means of implementation will be reviewed every five years through a global stocktake.
-The Paris Agreement entered into force on 4 November 2016 and, as of 29 April 2018, 175 parties had ratified the Agreement.
+The Paris Agreement entered into force on 4 November 2016 and, as of 3 September 2018, 180 parties had ratified the Agreement.

-This issue of the Earth Negotiations Bulletin © <enb@iisd.org> is written and edited by Kati Kulovesi, Ph.D., Cleo Verkuijl, Rishikesh Ram Bhandary, Katherine Browne, Aaron Cosbey, and Natalie Jones.
+This issue of the Earth Negotiations Bulletin © <enb@iisd.org> is written and edited by Cleo Verkuijl, Jennifer Iris Allan, Ph.D., Katherine Browne, Aaron Cosbey, and Natalie Jones.
 The Digital Editor is Kiara Worth.
 The Editor is Pamela Chasek, Ph.D. <pam@iisd.org>.
 The Director of IISD Reporting Services is Langston James "Kimo" Goree VI <kimo@iisd.org>.
 The Earth Negotiations Bulletin is published by the International Institute for Sustainable Development.
-The Sustaining Donors of the Bulletin are the European Union and the Kingdom of Saudi Arabia.
+The Sustaining Donors of the Bulletin are the European Union (EU) and the Kingdom of Saudi Arabia.
 General Support for the Bulletin during 2018 is provided by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), Italian Ministry for the Environment, Land and Sea, Japanese Ministry of Environment (through the Institute for Global Environmental Strategies - IGES), New Zealand Ministry of Foreign Affairs and Trade, Swedish Ministry of Foreign Affairs, Government of Switzerland (Swiss Federal Office for the Environment (FOEN)), and SWAN International.
+Specific funding for coverage of this meeting has been provided by the EU and the Finnish Ministry of Environment.
+Funding for translation of the Bulletin into French has been provided by the Government of France, Québec, the Wallonia, and the Institute of La Francophonie for Sustainable Development (IFDD), a subsidiary body of the International Organization of La Francophonie (OIF).
 The opinions expressed in the Bulletin are those of the authors and do not necessarily reflect the views of IISD or other donors.
 Excerpts from the Bulletin may be used in non-commercial publications with appropriate academic citation.
-For information on the Bulletin, including requests to provide reporting services, contact the Director of IISD Reporting Services at <kimo@iisd.org>, +1-646-536-7556 or 300 East 56th St., 11D, New York, NY 10022 USA.
-The ENB team at the Bonn Climate Change Conference - April 2018, can be contacted by e-mail at <kati@iisd.org>.
+For information on the Bulletin, including requests to provide reporting services, contact the Director of IISD Reporting Services at <kimo@iisd.org>, +1-646-536-7556 or 320 E 46th St., 32A, New York, NY 10017, USA.
+The ENB team at the Bangkok Climate Change Conference - September 2018, can be contacted by e-mail at <cleogiisd.org>.